fusioncharts/angularjs-fusioncharts/README.md

 Following tutorials will help you get started:

 - Official blog post on using this plugin: [adding charts to your AngularJS app](http://www.fusioncharts.com/blog/2015/03/angular-fusioncharts/).
-- Tutorial by a user of this plugin: [Creating Interactive Charts in AngularJS](http://www.codediesel.com/javascript/creating-interactive-charts-in-angularjs/)
+- Tutorial by a user of this plugin: [How to Build Charts in Angular](https://davidwalsh.name/angular-charts)

 ###Documentation
 To dive deeper, please view the [official documentation](http://www.fusioncharts.com/dev/using-with-javascript-libraries/angularjs/introduction.html).